498+ Free Massachusetts CNA Practice Questions

 What are Massachusetts CNA training requirements?

 Massachusetts requires a minimum of 75 hours of state-approved CNA training before you can test.
 This meets the federal OBRA minimum of 75 hours.
 Training must be completed at a MA DPH-approved program.
-After completing training, you must pass both the written and clinical skills exams through Prometric.
-You have 4 attempts at the written exam and 3 attempts at the skills exam.
+After completing training, you must pass both the knowledge test and the clinical skills test through D&S Diversified Technologies (Headmaster).
+You have 4 attempts at the knowledge test and 3 attempts at the skills test.